-Group Guided Meditation at Work
+Group Guided Meditation in the Workplace

 We have all heard the typical benefits of meditation ad nauseam.
 Corporations & businesses across the country have taken notice too.
 Executives have seen levels of stress & anxiety rising amongst their employees and know that meditation at work is part of the solution.

 Tech companies are setting aside space for corporate meditation rooms and many are hiring in-house meditation teachers & facilitators.

 However, there are many applications of meditation in the corporate world that go far beyond stress relief & the present moment.
 And few companies have realized them.

 So, in this article, I hope to shed some light on the more interesting uses of group guided meditation at work, and why meditation is important in the workplace, not only to reduce stress but also to increase profits.

 Most corporations & executives understand only a limited scope of applications & benefits of meditation in the workplace.
 Many think of meditation as boring and see little use in “clearing your mind” in the corporate world.